 Zone 7 proactively manages our groundwater basin to ensure this valuable resource remains a sustainable source of water for future generations of the Tri-Valley.

-As the designated agency for managing the groundwater basin (called a Groundwater Sustainability Agency or GSA), the state requires a Groundwater Sustainability Plan (GSP); however, the Agency has been monitoring the basin since 1974 and managing groundwater since the early 1960s.
-Because Zone 7 had an existing plan in place in advance of state requirements, staff was able to submit an Alternative GSP, one of only nine accepted by the Department of Water Resources across the state, marking a big win for the Agency and a testament to proactive and sustainable groundwater management that is central to the Agency’s mission and history.
+As the designated agency for managing the groundwater basin (called a Groundwater Sustainability Agency or GSA), the state requires a Groundwater Sustainability Plan (GSP); however, the Agency has been managing groundwater since the early 1960s.
+Because Zone 7 had an existing plan in place in advance of state requirements, staff was able to submit an Alternative GSP (or AGSP), one of only nine accepted by the Department of Water Resources across the state, marking a big win for the Agency and a testament to the proactive and sustainable groundwater management that is central to the Agency’s mission and history.

 Grant Funded Updates

-Online Zoom Meeting on November 18, 2021, at 2:00 p.m.
+- Staff presented the draft AGSP to the stakeholders and public at an online Zoom meeting on November 18, 2021, at 2:00 p.m.
 A recording of the meeting is available HERE and the presentation slides are available HERE.